johnbintz/jasmine-headless-webkit/index.md

 a Sprockets-managed project.

 JavaScript Templates are supported too, including [haml-sprockets](https://github.com/dharanasoft/haml-sprockets).
 Use them as you would any other
 JavaScript file, and ensure the load order is right, and the necessary code in the JST namespace will be created.
+To use an alternative template, like [handlebars](http://handlebarsjs.com/) or [dust](http://akdubya.github.com/dustjs/), you can [register a custom template engine](#register-custom-template).

 Since any gem with `vendor/assets/javascripts` is usable, that means Jasmine-specific gems are possible now. [jasmine-spec-extras](https://github.com/johnbintz/jasmine-spec-extras) is the first such gem, which provides `jasmine-jquery`, `sinon`, and any other useful Jasmine helpers, vendored into the gem so you can easily include